joesuf4/home/README.md

 Modeled on the API for The Silver Surfer (`ag`), `pffxg.sh` is a simpler, faster, and more feature-rich product in one-tenth the source code line count.
-Comes with native support for a tmpfs-based (optionally lzo-compressed) cache, which provides *consistency* in search result efficiency unavaible in other similar products.
+Comes with native support for a tmpfs-based (optionally lzo-compressed) cache, which provides *consistency* in search result efficiency unavailable in other similar products.
 Portable to any platform that supports bash + standard GNU `fileutils`, plus `lzop` if you need a cache, including Windows 10 and Mac OSX.